Skip to content

 Simulate your app

-You can simulate your badge apps with the Tildagon badge simulator.
+You can also simulate your badge apps locally with the Tildagon badge simulator.
+This is the best option when you are developing your own app.

 Installation